Best Slow Motion Camera in 2023

 Each camera on our list has a distinct set of specifications.
 If you are looking for something particular in your future device, this is the section to pay attention to.
 From the dimensions to the capabilities - we’ll cover everything.

-Budget-friendliness is probably one of the biggest concerns people have when on the hunt for a new piece of equipment, and it’s no wonder – not everyone can afford to skip the price tag while shopping.
-In this section, you will find whether the best camera for slow motion is worth its price or if it’s time to check out the alternatives.
+Budget-friendliness is probably one of the biggest concerns people have when on the hunt for a new piece of equipment, and it’s no wonder - not everyone can afford to skip the price tag while shopping.
+In this section, you will find whether the best slow-motion camera is worth its price or if it's time to check out the alternatives.

-Is there a better ad for a product than the one featuring actual and happy users?
-In this section, you’ll find product specs and ratings that could make a difference between making the best and the worst camera purchase of your life.
+Is there a better ad for the best slow-motion cameras - or any other cameras, for that matter - than one featuring real, happy users?
+In this section, you’ll find product specs and ratings that could make a difference between making the best and the worst purchase of your life.

 The answer to this question lies in your actual needs.
 Based on its specifications, for example, the Canon EOS R5 is on par with some studio cameras, but it has a price to match.
 On the other hand, if you are looking for the best cheap slow-motion camera to use on the go, then the DJI Osmo Pocket Gimbal would be the best choice.

-For creating unforgettable slow-motion recordings that don’t look choppy, choose the highest frames-per-second count.
+For creating unforgettable slow-motion recordings that don’t look choppy, you need the highest frame rate possible.
 In other words, 240 fps is ideal, but you can get decent results with a 120 fps camera too.
-Ultimately, it all comes down to what you’re trying to accomplish.
+Ultimately, it all comes down to what you’re trying to accomplish with your slow-motion recording.

 Caltech made an incredible breakthrough by inventing a camera that captures 70 trillion frames per second.
 However, if we’re talking about commercial cameras, Phantom cameras lead the high frame rate pack, with an extraordinary rate of one million frames per second.

-You can use a 30 fps rate to make your videos slow-motion if you set your playback rate to 24 fps (somewhat of a standard for cinematic footage).
+You can use a 30 fps rate to make your videos slow-motion if you set your playback rate to 24 fps (the standard for cinematic footage).
 The resulting slow-mo effect won’t be very noticeable, however.
 Ideally, you need to record at no less than twice the desired playback speed to gain more visible results.
+Even better if your camera has specialized slow-motion modes to achieve this effect.